SurveyCompo/surveycompo-doc/docs/data-models/page.md

 - `htmlDescription`
 - `htmlFooter`

+Refer to the [Custom HTML](/customization/custom-html/) documentation for more information.

+!!! warning "Warning"

+    Use valid HTML syntax and prioritize security.
+Avoid incorporating code from unknown sources or user input, as it could introduce vulnerabilities.

 ### Branching/Skipping Logic

 Use the `visibleIf` setting to conditionally show or hide pages based on survey responses.
 This is key for creating adaptive surveys that tailor the experience to the user's input.

-!!! note "Note"

-    Details on conditional logic will be covered in subsequent sections.
+For detailed information on conditional logic, refer to the [Conditional Logic](/advanced/conditional-logic) documentation.

 ### Page Randomization

 Prevent response bias by shuffling the order of pages.
 SurveyCompo's `randomizedWithinGroup` setting allows for randomization of all or selected pages.
-(More on randomization in the following section.)
+When multiple pages share the same group name, they are randomized together.
+For detailed information on randomization, refer to the [Randomization](/advanced/randomization) documentation.

 ### Page JSON Example